AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/canvas-dashboards/report-types/build-kpi-report.md

 >[!IMPORTANT]
 >
->This page describes functionality that is only available to users enrolled in the Canvas Dashboards closed beta.
+>This page describes functionality that is available as part of the Canvas Dashboards beta.
 See [Canvas Dashboards beta information](/help/quicksilver/product-announcements/betas/canvas-dashboards-beta/canvas-dashboards-beta-information.md) to learn more.

 A KPI report that prominently displays a single aggregated KPI can be added to a Canvas Dashboard.